ihor-bocharov/AI-Search/README.md

 # AI-Search

-PoC devoted to enhancing the Basic RAG colution.
+PoC devoted to enhancing the Basic RAG solution.